DavidPatranjel/Learn-DB-and-DBMS/README.md

-# Learn-Oracle
+# Learn-Oracle v2
-Homework and Final project at UNI
+Homework and Final projects for DB and DBMS at UNI